Salesforce Flow permissions update

 * When an Autolaunched flow is called by a record-triggered or scheduled flow, it runs in the context of the parent flow.
 Record-triggered and Scheduled flows always run in system context.

-How do I check if my Flows are affected?
+How do I check if the change affects my Flows?

 To find out whether you have affected flows in your organization, first access your flows:

-1. Go to Setup, and in Quick Find enter Flows.
+1. Go to Setup.
+In Quick Find, enter Flows.
 Select to open the Flow Definitions page.

 Screenshot: open Flows in Setup

-2. Ensure the All Flows list view is selected.
+2. Ensure you select the All Flows list view.

 Screenshot: select All Flows list view